 Since social media, tablets and Netflix, board games and card games aren’t the go-to.
 Recently there have been a few new games popping up as more people are taking time out from their screens to do something different.

-Obviously flowers are on a ‘Gift Ideas for Valentines Day post’ – but is a huge bunch of red roses really necessary?
+Obviously, flowers are on a ‘Gift Ideas for Valentines Day post’ – but is a huge bunch of red roses really necessary?
 If you’re a guy buying for a girl, these might be the obvious choice but does she even like flowers?

-They may be beautiful, but after the initial ‘ahh they’re so nice!, they sit in a vase for a week and then die.
+They may be beautiful, but after the initial ‘ahh they’re so nice!' they sit in a vase for a week and then die.

 Thoughtfulness can be shown in so many other ways but if flowers are something your girl likes, try opting for a different type of flower, which is generally cheaper but look just as good – or try a single ‘everlasting rose’ – which lasts… well, forever – you’ll definitely get your moneys worth this way!

-If you’re partner loves home decor and likes a plant or two in the house, you could even pick up a succulent or two – these can start as little as £2 and can be picked up in the supermarket!
+If your partner loves home decor and likes a plant or two in the house, you could even pick up a succulent or two – these can start as little as £2 and can be picked up in the supermarket!

 If your Valentine is a gadget kinda person, you don’t need to shell out on the latest PS4 game, or new iPad.